wpzoom/Social-Icons-Widget-by-WPZOOM/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 4.0.0 =
+Major update.
+We've added a new Social Icons Block in the new Gutenberg editor!

 = 3.0.0 =
 Major update.
 Make sure to check if all your icons work fine.